-Before a Major Subdivision Plat can be approved submitted, the applicant shall have completed these steps as part of the platting process:
+Before a Major Subdivision Plat can be submitted, the applicant shall have completed these steps as part of the platting process:

 - i.
-Preapplication Meeting; ii.
-Submittal of a Approved Land Study; - iii.
+Preapplication Meeting; - ii.
+Approved Land Study; - iii.
 Approval or Approval with Conditions of a Master Development Plan; - iv.
-Receipt of a Approved Letter of Certification of Infrastructure Documents; and - v.
+Approved Letter of Certification of Infrastructure Documents; and - v.
 Submittal of a Plat Application. - b.
-Plat Applications for Major Subdivision Plats, generally
+Plat Applications for Major Subdivision Plats, generally - i.
+An approved plat shall be required before a Construction Release Permit is issued within the project boundaries of the Major Subdivision Plat. - ii.
 Prior to submitting a plat application for a Major Subdivision Plat, the applicant shall secure letters of certification (LOCs) from all reviewing entities, including but not limited to:

-(a) The City of Boerne;

-- (b) Utility providers (water, sanitary sewer, electric) other than the City of Boerne: - (c) Kendall County if County right-of-way is affected or on-site sewage facility (OSSF) is to be utilized on the site; - (d) Cow Creek Ground Water Conservation District, if utilizing a well on the site; and - (e) Any pertinent state or local agency including the Texas Department of Transportation (TxDOT), if applicable. - iii.
-The Major Subdivision Plat shall be approved by the Planning and Zoning Commission before the plat can be recorded.iv.
-The Major Subdivision Plat shall constitute only that portion of the approved - iv.
-The Major Subdivision Plat shall constitute only that portion of the approved Master Development Plan which the applicant proposes to record and develop at the time. - The Major Subdivision Plat shall substantially conform to the approved Master Development Plan.
+- (a) The City of Boerne; - (b) Utility providers (water, sanitary sewer, electric) other than the City of Boerne; - (c) Kendall County if County right-of-way is affected or on-site sewage facility (OSSF) is to be utilized on the site; - (d) Cow Creek Ground Water Conservation District, if utilizing a well on the site; and - (e) Any pertinent state or local agency including the Texas Department of Transportation (TxDOT), if applicable. - iii.
+The Major Subdivision Plat shall be approved by the Planning and Zoning Commission before the plat can be recorded. - iv.
+The Major Subdivision Plat shall constitute only that portion of the approved Master Development Plan which the applicant proposes to record and develop at the time. - v.
+The Major Subdivision Plat shall substantially conform to the approved Master Development Plan. - c.
+Initiation - i.

-c.
-Initiation

-- i.
 As required by 212.008 of the Texas Local Government Code, an application for a Major Subdivision Plat shall be filed with the Planning and Zoning Commission. - ii.
 The Planning Director shall serve as the agent for the Commission for purposes of accepting plat applications pursuant to this Section. - d.
 Content of the Major Subdivision Plat Application